Early Injury Treatment

-If you are unsure what to do, please contact your physiotherapist for injury-specific advice.
+If you are unsure what to do, please get in touch with your physiotherapist for injury-specific advice.

 Ice or Heat?

 Ice is preferred for the initial two or three days post-injury.
-Apply ice for 20 minutes each two to three hours for the first few days until the “heat” comes out of the injury.
-Ice should also help to reduce your pain and swelling in traumatic soft tissue injuries, such as ligament sprains, muscle tears or bruising.
+Apply ice for 20 minutes each, two to three hours for the first few days until the “heat” comes out of the injury.
+Ice should also help reduce your pain and swell in traumatic soft tissue injuries, such as ligament sprains, muscle tears, or bruising.

 It is preferable to avoid heat (and heat rubs) in the first 48 hours of injury.
 The heat encourages bleeding, which could be detrimental if used too early.

-Once the “heat” has come out of your injury, heat packs can be used to stimulate blood flow.
-We recommend 20 minute applications a few times a day to increase the blood flow and hasten your healing rate.
+Once the “heat” has come out of your injury, You can use heat packs to stimulate blood flow.
+We recommend 20-minute applications a few times a day to increase the blood flow and hasten your healing rate.